Revenue stamps of India: French and Portuguese India

 French India had separate revenue stamps until 1954.
 After it became part of India, Pondicherry issued several revenues.
 Initially French India stamps were surcharged in Indian currency, and later separate stamps were issued inscribed either Timbre Mobile or Timbre Quittance.
-Later Pondicherry overprinted Indian revenues with the name of the state, anna stamps were used before and after independence denominations like 2annas,which will be gradually become part of revenue, later denominations like 10rs and 20rs in late '70s profusely but the introduction of these stamps in 1978 and later, higher denominations like 50rs and 100rs were having the highest capability in revenue and duties later and this continued to the 1980.
+Later Pondicherry overprinted Indian revenues with the name of the state, anna stamps were used before and after independence denominations like 2annas, which will be gradually become part of revenue, later denominations like 10rs and 20rs in late '70s profusely but the introduction of these stamps in 1978 and later, higher denominations like 50rs and 100rs were having the highest capability in revenue and duties later and this continued to the 1980.

 Portuguese India also issued its own revenues.
-In 1954, Dadra and Nagar Haveli was liberated from Portuguese India and it issued a single revenue stamp.
+In 1954, in Dadra and Nagar Haveli, Portuguese rule was overthrown by India and it issued a single revenue stamp.
 After the liberation of Goa in 1961, Portuguese Indian revenues were overprinted with new values in Indian currency for use as Court Fee or Revenue stamps.
 Later various Indian revenues were overprinted "Goa, Daman & Diu" for use in the former Portuguese territories.
 This continued until the 1970s.